jagadeeshi2i/jagadeeshi2i/README.md

 ### Let's Connect

-- 📫 Feel free to reach out to me here on GitHub or connect with me on [LinkedIn](https://www.linkedin.com/in/jagadeeshjaganathan/).
+- 📫 Feel free to reach out to me here on GitHub.
 - 📢 I'm always open to collaboration and learning from fellow developers.

 Thanks for stopping by!
 Explore my repositories and feel free to leave feedback or suggestions.
 Happy coding! 🚀